OpenSignLabs/OpenSign/docs/docs/help/Reports/expired.md

 - **Delete**: Deletes the document from your OpenSign account.
 - **View**: Opens the document in a viewer within OpenSign, allowing you to review the details and contents of the document.

-## Managing Expired Documents
+## Managing Expired documents

 Managing your expired documents effectively can help ensure that no important document is overlooked.
 Consider the following tips:

-- **Review Regularly**: Check the Expired Documents report periodically to manage documents that require attention.
+- **Review Regularly**: Check the Expired documents report periodically to manage documents that require attention.
 - **Follow Up**: Contact the signers who have not completed their signatures informing them about the expired documents and resend the documents if necessary.
 - **Archive**: Move documents that are no longer active or needed to an archive folder to keep your workspace organized.